Bulletin #7011, Balsam Fir Tip Gathering

 Originally developed by Mark Cercone, Special Project Assistant, and William D. Lilley, Forestry Specialist.

-Reviewed and with new information by David Fuller, Agriculture Non-Timber Forest Products Professional.
+Reviewed and with new information by David Fuller, Agriculture Non-Timber Forest Products Professional, University of Maine Cooperative Extension.

 In Maine, millions of wreaths are made each year.
 These wreaths are usually made from balsam fir brush.
 Balsam fir is used because it is plentiful in Maine and also an easy material to make wreaths with.
 The demand for balsam fir wreaths has risen throughout the years, which has resulted in an increased demand for balsam fir brush.
 In fact, some wreath producers purchase brush from other locations, including Canada, because of a shortage of tip gatherers.